sashaBazarov/Ponyscript/README.md

 # Ponyscript

-Ponyscript is a high-level programming language inspired by the popular TV series "Friends is Magic".
+Ponyscript is a high-level programming language inspired by the popular TV series "Friendship is Magic".
 It is designed to provide simplicity and convenience in coding, offering developers a clear and concise syntax.

 ## Language Features